Terraphilia: Beyond the Human in the Thyssen-Bornemisza Collections

 Exhibitions

-Terraphilia —a term combining Terra (Earth) with philia (love and friendship)— expresses a deep-rooted connection of affect, care, and responsibility toward the Earth and its multitudes of inhabitants.
+What does it mean to love the Earth?
+Terraphilia—a term combining Terra (Earth) with philia (love and friendship)—expresses a deep-rooted connection of affect, care, and responsibility toward the Earth and its multitudes of inhabitants.
 To love the Earth is to pledge allegiance to animals, plants, geological formations, and supernatural creatures, as well as to rethink humanity’s place within the complex, interwoven web of life.
-In the face of the mounting pressures of planetary heating, biodiversity loss, and increasing inequalities, the exhibition turns to art to envision and orient us toward transformative ways of being in the world, mobilizing interspecies kinship, new kinds of collectivities, and planetary care.
+In the face of the mounting pressures of planetary heating, biodiversity loss, and increasing inequalities, the exhibition turns to art to envision and orient us toward transformative ways of being in the world—mobilizing interspecies kinship, new kinds of collectivities, and planetary care.

 Structured across seven interlinked “scenarios,” the exhibition traverses themes such as cosmograms, animate worlds, the art of dreams, objectivity, land relations, mythical time, and oceanic cosmogonies.
 These thematic currents guide visitors through different ways of engaging with the Earth—via myth, science, dreams, stories, spirituality, and ecology—while critically interrogating the histories of colonial expansion, resource extraction, and ecological violence that have shaped the current planetary crisis.